viamrobotics/docs/docs/tutorials/projects/modernize-retro-robot.md

 #### Add a camera "nose"

 Before re-assembling MAIV, you will add a camera to your robot's face.
-We can use this camera to stream video and capture images, as well as leverage for computer vision and machine learning.
+We can use this camera to stream video and capture images, as well as leverage it for computer vision and machine learning.

 <div class="td-max-width-on-larger-screens">
 <img src="../../img/maiv/maiv_eye_sockets.jpg" alt="Omnibot MAIV face plate with camera." class="alignright" title="Omnibot MAIV face plate with camera." style="max-width: 250px;" />
 </div>

-Take MAIV's gray face plate measure to find the center between and below the eye sockets.
+Take MAIV's gray face plate and measure to find the center between and below the eye sockets.

 Find a drill bit that is about the same circumference as the USB camera you purchased and carefully drill a hole through the face plate.
 Ensure that the camera fits.